 Another way that Top Bar hives require more attention is that the bees don't neatly hang a comb from every bar.
-Without foundation, they tend to veer off into curving combs between multiple bars or connecting them together, so you have to carefully watch a growing hive and manage the combs to keep the bees on the right track.
+Without foundation, they tend to veer off into curving or bulging combs that connect between multiple bars, and you have to carefully watch a growing hive and manage the combs to keep the bees on the right track.
 So Top Bar is good for a backyard hive but not for a remote hive that you leave alone for weeks at time.

 Some beekeepers use Langstroth hives without foundation, and there's a popular design of foundationless box hive called a Warre hive.
 I don't know much about it, but supposedly it's the best hive for enabling the bees to keep a consistent temperature.
 Top Bar is better for this than Langstroth, because the bars themselves form the roof of the hive, and you only open it one bar at a time, instead of opening the lid and exposing cracks between all the frames at once.

 Another advantage of Top Bar is that you never have to lift a heavy box, only individual bars.
 And one more advantage is they're the easiest hive to build yourself.
 One thing I did not do myself was make the bars, because I had only a few pieces of scrap wood in the right dimensions.
 Instead I spent $100 to order 60 really good top bars, precisely cut with wedge shaped guides for the bees to start their comb.